San Juan Islands Biking Highlights5 Days & 4 Nights 4.8 Read 4 reviews

 This trip is priced based on two people sharing a room.
 If you would like separate rooms, a single supplement is required.
 The San Juan Islands are a welcoming place for solo travellers but because of high solo supplement costs we don't offer the trip for solo travellers, although enquiries are welcome, speak to a specialist for more details.

 Breakfast is included each morning.
 All inns serve a filling, fresh, and plentiful breakfast; some include a hot dish while others provide coffee, juice, yogurt, granola, fruit, and baked goods.
 Please notify us of dietary restrictions at the time of booking.

 Lunch and dinner are not included so you are free to choose from available nearby options.
 Depending on your timing it may be easier to pack a picnic lunch, while some days your route will offer dining options along the way.
-For dinner, be sure to sample some fresh seafood at a nearby restaurants see your info pack or ask your hosts for suggestions.
+For dinner, be sure to sample some fresh seafood at nearby restaurants, ask your hosts for suggestions.

 - 4 Nights in B&Bs/inns

 - 4 Breakfasts